heytupu/esp32/README.md

 Tupu works with the [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller which handles the communication between the sensor and further peripherals.
 It essentially fetches data from the sensor and streams it to the cloud.
 The cloud provider is AWS.

 AWS provides a service called AWS Iot Core which basically implements a MQTT broker along with device authentication.
-The MQTT broker sends the data afterwards to the DynamoDB (noSQL) database.
+The MQTT broker sends the data afterwards to a database.

 All the code that will run on the ESP32 is stored in `esp32/`.
 Each device receives unique certificates from AWS for authentication and a slightly adjusted `config.json` file where parameters for the individual